CrazyFedde/docs/commands.md

 <a name="shuffle"></a>
 ### Shuffle

-Shuffles the songs waiting in the playlist queue.
+Shuffles the songs waiting in the queue.

 The **DJ** role is required to run this command.